ITensor/website/docs/tutorials/primes/main.md

 ITensor uses an `Index` for each argument in an `ITensor`.
 This `Index` describes the local degrees of freedom on each site; it contains the 'physics' of each site.
 For example, an index on an @@S_z@@ operator corresponds to the spin up and spin down quantum number degrees of freedom.

-If the physics ever changes on that site (we give an example next), then we should change that index.
+If the physics ever changes on that site (we give an example next), then we should use a different index.
 But what about sites that retain the physics but whose lines we don't want to contract?
 For example, consider the @@S_z@@ operator.
 The two physical indices attached to the operator:

 <p align="center"><img src="docs/tutorials/primes/Sz.png" alt="MPS" style="height: 150px;"/></p>

-should definitely should never contract.
+should definitely never contract.
 We want them to connect with wavefunction indices.
 The prime indices (in this case, the vertical line) are only used as a way to prevent contraction.

 We will detail in this article how to use primes on indices and best practices.